robinakashita/blue-origin-trajectory/README.md

 ## 5. Figures

-The notebook generates several diagnostic plots, which can be exported (e.g., to a `figures/` directory) using `matplotlib.pyplot.savefig`:
+The notebook generates several diagnostic plots, which can be exported (e.g. to a `figures/` directory) using `matplotlib.pyplot.savefig`:

 - **Position vs Time**